How to Install Webmin with free Let's Encrypt SSL Certificate on Ubuntu 22.04

 You can install your desired package and update all packages using the Webmin web interface.

-Now, select "Package from APT", type git, and click on the Install button.
-You should see the list of all packages related to git in the following screen:
+Now, select "Package from APT", type net-tools, and click on the Install button.
+You should see the following screen:

 Create and Manage Users